 Campus safety and security are of utmost importance to Milligan’s faculty, staff, and administration.
 The Annual Security and Fire Safety Report, which contains important information regarding campus security policies and procedures, as well as the reporting and information required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the Tennessee College and University Security Information Act of 1989 and the Federal Drug-Free Schools and Communities Act is available on the safety and security section of the Milligan website at http://www.milligan.edu/student-life/#safety-security.
 Paper copies of the report are available from the Director of Security/Title IX Coordinator (423.461.8740) or the Dean of Students Office (423.461.8760).
 See “Emergency Alert System” for how to sign up to receive text alerts.

-Students can view information about their academic record and student account in the college’s student records database using the ID and password assigned to them for college network access.
-Among the information available to the students are semester class schedules, the college catalog, mid-term and final grades, unofficial transcripts, and charges and credits to the student’s account.
+Students can view information about their academic record and student account in the University’s student records database using the ID and password assigned to them for University network access.
+Among the information available to the students are semester class schedules, the University catalog, mid-term and final grades, unofficial transcripts, and charges and credits to the student’s account.
 Click here to access Self Service.

 Commuters and graduate students are encouraged to use the McMahan Student Center, which houses a snack bar, SUB 7 room, lounge, bookstore, Student Development office, conference room, and offices for the Student Government Association.
 The lower level of the center hosts Student Success, LINC volunteer services, Career Services, and Diversity Services.
 Also, Information Technology is located on the lower floor of the student center.

-Milligan students with valid ID are granted free admission to Johnson City Symphony Orchestra concerts held on the Milligan College campus.
+Milligan students with valid ID are granted free admission to Johnson City Symphony Orchestra concerts held on the Milligan University campus.